frenchamnesty/note-taker/README.md

 # Note Taker

-**Note Taker** is a web app that allows you to create, edit, and delete notes via a connection to a simple JSON API (built in Rails).
+**Note Taker** is a web app that aggregates anonymous user recommendations.
+It allows users to create, edit, and delete notes using a simple JSON API built in Rails.
 [Access my code for that here!](https://github.com/frenchamnesty/notes)

 ![](https://github.com/frenchamnesty/note-taker/blob/master/note-taker.png)